websanco/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

 public String getKey();
 ```

-This method returns the unique key of the order rule.
-Using an existing key overrides that order rule.
+This method returns the unique key of the Order Rule.
+Using an existing key overrides that Order Rule.

 ```java
 public String getLabel(Locale locale);
 ```

-This method returns the name of the order rule as it appears in the UI.
+This method returns the name of the Order Rule as it appears in the UI.
 This may be a language key or a string.

 ### Complete the `COREntryType` implementation